Arnaudouais/CCBLGFX/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## TODO

+* Root context must not be hidden - fast
+* Root context must not be editable - fast
+* Popup info on hover on identifiers - medium
+* Hightlight identifier on property accessor - fast
+* Fix colors - fast
+* Change buttons style - fast
+* More interface info when hover on actions (change cursor style, etc) - fast
+* Do Before, After and Sequential allen relationships - long
+* Improve dialog to select variables/add feature to filter by type - fast